NewbranLTD/git-webhook-ci/README.md

   inited: false // this is default
 }
 ```

+**There are several different between wechat callback and the other providers**

 There is a new property that you need to supply when you init your webhook with Wechat.
 Because this is a two step process.
 Once your server is verify with Wechat server.